hedge-dev/UnleashedRecomp/docs/DUMPING-USB-en.md

     - All available DLC (Adventure Packs) are optional, but **highly recommended**. **The DLC includes high quality lighting for the entire game**.
 - [7-Zip](https://7-zip.org/download.html) (for extracting Velocity)
 - [Velocity](https://github.com/Gualdimar/Velocity/releases/download/xex%2Biso-branch/Velocity-XEXISO.rar) (Gualdimar's fork)

+> [!NOTE]
+> Some Xbox 360 S|E consoles come with 4 GB of internal flash storage.
+These are **not compatible** with this method since you cannot set a USB storage device as a system drive on them.
+>
+> An exception is for versions with the Trinity motherboard, where the storage module is located on a separate daughterboard and can be disconnected (not recommended for inexperienced users).
+On other models, this module is soldered directly onto the motherboard and cannot be disconnected.

 ### Instructions